-- Highly intense muon source: The total number of muons needed is of the order of $10^{18}$ to achieve an experimental sensitivity of $10^{-16}$ .
+- Highly intense muon source: The total number of muons needed is of the order of 10^{18} to achieve an experimental sensitivity of 10^{-16} .
 Therefore, a highly intense muon beam line has to be constructed.
 Two methods are adopted in this experiment to increase the muon beam intensity.
 One is to use a proton beam of high beam power.
 The other is to use a system of collecting pions, which are the parents of muons, with high efficiency.
 In the muon collider and neutrino factory R&D, superconducting solenoid magnets ,producing a high magnetic field surrounding the proton target, have been proposed and studied for pion capture over a large solid angle.
-With the pion capture solenoid system, about $8.5 \times 10^{20}$ protons of 8 GeV are necessary to achieve the number of muons of the order of $10^{18}$ . - Pulsed proton beam: There are several potential sources of electron background events in the energy region around 100 MeV, where the $\mu^- e^-$ conversion signal is expected.
+With the pion capture solenoid system, about 8.5×10^{20} protons of 8 GeV are necessary to achieve the number of muons of the order of 10^{18} . - Pulsed proton beam: There are several potential sources of electron background events in the energy region around 100 MeV, where the μ^--e^- conversion signal is expected.
 One of them is beam-related background events.
-In order to suppress the occurrence of beam-related background events, a pulsed proton beam utilizing a beam extinction system is proposed.
-Since muons in muonic atoms have lifetimes of the order of 1 $\mu$ sec, a pulsed beam with beam buckets that are short compared with these lifetimes would allow removal of prompt beam background events by allowing measurements to be performed in a delayed time window.
-As will be discussed below, there are stringent requirements on the beam extinction during the measuring interval.
-Tuning of the proton beam in the accelerator ring as well as extra extinction devices need to be installed to achieve the required level of beam extinction.
+In order to suppress

-&lt;sup>1The present published limit is $B(\mu^- + Au \rightarrow e^- + Au) = 7 \times 10^{-13}$ from SINDRUM-II at PSI [22].
+1 The present published limit is $B(\mu^{-} + Au \rightarrow e^{-} + Au) = 7 \times 10^{-13}$ from SINDRUM-II at PSI [22].